 A licensee is a person who enters property with the owner’s express or implied permission.
 A social guest, for example, is considered a licensee.
 In Washington, a property owner owes a duty of care to a licensee or social guest if (1) there is a known dangerous condition on the property, and (2) the possessor can reasonably anticipate the licensee either will not discover the condition or will not realize the risks that the dangerous condition poses.
 The property owner must (1) make the dangerous condition safe, or (2) warn the licensee or social guest of its existence.
 Property owners may not have a duty to protect licensees from “natural conditions” existing on the property, if the natural conditions present open and apparent dangers that would put a reasonable person on notice to be careful and proceed at his or her own risk.

 A trespasser is a person who enters the property of another without an invitation or permission.
 In general, there is no implied promise that reasonable care has been made to assure the safety of the property.
 However, if a property owner knows that it is likely trespassers will enter the property, her or she may have a duty to give reasonable warning to prevent injury.

 Premises liability issues are often complicated.
 Whether a person is classified as an invitee, a licensee, or a trespasser is usually a question of law for the court.
-If you were injured while present on another person’s property, or have questions about premises liability contact Baumgartner, Nelson & Wager, PLLC at (360) 694-4344.
-We serve clients in Southwest Washington and the Portland-Metro area.
+If you were injured while present on another person’s property, or have questions about a premises liability claim, please contact Baumgartner, Nelson & Wagner, PLLC (360) 694-4344 or firstname.lastname@example.org for a free consultation.